nyorain/swa/docs/notes.md

 	  like do we really have to check the return value of wl_compositor_create_surface? i don't know any condition we can/want to handle in which it returns NULL.
+- interface of swa_window_get_vk_surface is weird.
+  Make it return a uint64_t/VkSurfaceKHR instead?
+  Or better this way so we can do a cast/memcpy and don't leave this to the user?
+  	- do we need memcpy for those handles?
+We could require the application to pass in a pointer to a VkSurfaceKHR/VkInstance
 - re-entrant callbacks.
 Allowed to modify window state in handler? allowed to call data_offer_destroy in data offer callback? etc